s7nfo/blog/_posts/2024-07-21-fastest-memory-read.markdown

 This improves the score on HighLoad by some 15%, but if your kernel does even less computation than this one, let's say you `padd` the bytes to find their sum modulo 255, you can get up to 30% gain with this.
 Pretty cool!

 There's one more thing that wasn't relevant in this particular context, but might be for you: memory rank.
 Memory rank is a set of DRAM chips connected to the same [chip select](https://en.wikipedia.org/wiki/Chip_select).
 If all your reads are within one rank, you're good.
-If you're accessing multiple ranks you'll get a pipeline stall as you're switching over to different set of chips, which slows you down.
-I think ranks are generally 128KB, so you want to make sure your iterating over 128KB aligned data (but I'm really out of my depth here, let me know if I'm wrong!).
+If you're accessing multiple ranks you'll get a pipeline stall as you're switching over to different sets of chips, which slows you down.
+I think ranks are generally 128KB, so you want to make sure you're iterating over 128KB aligned data (but I'm really out of my depth here, let me know if I'm wrong!).